island-is/island.is/libs/application/template-api-modules/README.md

 - Open `src/lib/modules/templates/index.ts`
 - Import your module `import { YourModule } from './your-module/your-module.module'`
-- Add it to the modules array
+- Add it to the modules export array
-- Import your service `export { YourService } from './your-module/your-module.service'`
+- Import your service `import { YourService } from './your-module/your-module.service'`
-- Add it to the services array
+- Add it to the services export array

 Example: